 Only first-year students, sophomores, and juniors in the Honors College are eligible to apply.
 To be eligible to receive the award, Honors College students also must 1) Show proof of applying for/being offered an internship, and 2) Must complete at least three pre-professional training sessions with the Career Center.
-Eligible training sessions include any of the regular workshops or advising sessions offered by the Career Center:
+Eligible training sessions include any of the regular workshops or advising sessions offered by the Career Center.

 Application Timeline and Deadline

-Late March/Early April: Applicants receive final award notification.
+Mid-April: Applicants receive final award notification.